 The Office provides vacation leave and statutory holidays similar to those provided to employees in the public service.
-Periodically, there is one more statutory holiday (Good Friday) in the period (i.e., 2016 and 2018).
-Periodically, there is one less statutory holiday (Good Friday) in the period (i.e., 2017 and 2019).
+Periodically, there is one additional statutory holiday (Good Friday) in the period (i.e., 2018) or one less (i.e., 2017 and 2019).

-2 Includes employees and contracted assistance.
+&lt;sup>2 Includes employees and contracted assistance.